 - Read about flu shot safety

-- Read about kids and the flu shot - PLEASE NOTE: Nasal Spray Flu Vaccine is not publicly funded for the 2020-2021 season.
+- Read about the flu shot for kids and during pregnancy - PLEASE NOTE: Nasal Spray Flu Vaccine is not publicly funded for the 2021-2022 season.

 Flu and COVID-19

 Will there be flu along with COVID-19 this Fall and Winter?

 There may be less flu this fall and winter because public health measures of masking, handwashing, and physical distancing.
 To avoid becoming very sick with flu and passing it to others, you should get the flu shot.
 The Public Agency of Canada recommends that all people 6 months and older get a yearly flu shot.

 It takes about two weeks after getting your flu shot for your body to be ready to fight off flu.
 The sooner you get your flu shot, the better protected you will be when there is more flu in the community.
 Make sure you get your COVID-19 vaccine as COVID-19 continues to spread in the community.